AmanuelFeyissa/e-commerce-web-app/README.md

  1. Make sure you have turned on the Apache and MYSQL module from the xampp control panel
  2. copy the E-COMMERCE-WEB-APP file to your local xampp/htdocs folder
  3. From the e-commerce-web-app folder MOVE/CUT the ecom_db file to xampp/mysql/data path
- 4. Run the file with browther on the path "localhost/e-commerce-web-app/
+ 4. Run the file with browser on the path "localhost/e-commerce-web-app/